ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EAD items for Access Token and Session Identifier {#AT-in-EAD}

-This document defines EAD items (see {{Section 3.8 of RFC9528}}) for transporting an access token or a session idenfier in EDHOC.
+This document defines EAD items (see {{Section 3.8 of RFC9528}}) for transporting an access token or a session identifier in EDHOC.

 * EAD\_ACCESS\_TOKEN  = (ead\_label, ead\_value), where: